Minnesota State University Moorhead

 - Students routinely earn honors for their academic achievements, including 12 Goldwater Scholars named in 13 years.

-- Students regularly win regional and national awards in film, mass communications, education, music, theater, art and design, and accounting.
+- Students regularly win regional and national awards in film, education, music, theater, art and design, advertising, business, journalism and health services administration.

 - Same tuition rate for 12 to 19 credits is a smart investment.
-Eighty-seven percent of students receive financial assistance, with an average aid package of $10,450 and average scholarship equal to $1,348.
+Nearly 90 percent of students receive financial assistance, with an average aid package of $10,300 and average scholarship equal to $1,905, with a total of $4.2 million awarded last year.

 - Flexible offerings include 77 majors with 84 emphases and options, 9 pre-professional studies programs,12 graduate degrees, 19 certificate programs, 31 areas of teacher licensure preparation, plus online and off-site programs in the Twin Cities.